guusj/books/Warbreaker_BrandonSanderson.md

 Susebron frowned, looking at her.
 “I know,” she said.
 “It must seem silly to you.
 But, well, we know he’s there.
 When I see something beautiful in nature—when I look at the mountains, with their wildflowers growing in patterns that are somehow more _right_ than a man could have planted—I know.
 Beauty is real.
 That’s what reminds me of Austre.
 Plus, we’ve got the Returned—including the First Returned, Vo.
 He had the Five Visions before he died, and they _must_ have come from somewhere.”
 _But you don’t believe in worshiping the Returned?_
 Siri shrugged.
 “I haven’t decided yet.
 My people teach strongly against it.
-They’re not fond of the way that Hallandren understand religion.”
+They’re not fond of the way that the Hallandren understand religion.”
 He sat quietly for a long moment.
 _So . . . you do not like those such as me?_
 “What?
 Of course I like you!
 You’re sweet!”